 Mastering UKMLA & PLAB 1: Managing a Missed Progestogen-Only Pill (POP)

-This article covers a high-yield contraception question from the UKMLA and PLAB 1 exams, helping you understand the clinical guidelines for missed progestogen-only pills (POP).
+This article covers a high-yield contraception question, helping you understand the clinical guidelines for missed progestogen-only pills (POP).
 Timing is critical when advising patients about missed pills, and this scenario tests your ability to provide evidence-based contraceptive advice.
+This is high yiled for PLAB and UKMLA

 Scenario: